 Comco Canada Ltd. is a licensed registered Technical Standards and Safety Authority (TSSA) Petroleum Contractor and a founding member of the Ontario Petroleum Contractors Association (OPCA).
 Comco Canada Ltd. is certified to transport, handle, install and remove/decommission any type of fuel storage tank in the Province of Ontario, in accordance with all government regulations.

 Our team of Petroleum Mechanics, Environmental Professionals and Technicians are fully qualified and take pride in their work and in their knowledge of current regulations and safety issues involved in both tank installation and in tank removal and decommissioning.

-Comco Canada Inc. has been a leader in the installation and/or removal of fuel storage tanks and associated piping since 1964.
+Comco Canada Ltd. has been a leader in the installation and/or removal of fuel storage tanks and associated piping since 1964.
 Our many years of experience covers residential fuel oil tanks, commercial filling stations, and automotive service centres, as well as fleet fuelling systems.
 A comprehensive Tank Decommissioning Report is generated with each tank removal, with copies forwarded to all required regulatory bodies.
-Comco Canada Inc. has the ability to provide tank decommissioning services, environmental assessment reporting, and remediation (if needed) using our own equipment and manpower, thereby having control over the quality of service as well as overall costs to our clients.
+Comco Canada Ltd. has the ability to provide tank decommissioning services, environmental assessment reporting, and remediation (if needed) using our own equipment and manpower, thereby having control over the quality of service as well as overall costs to our clients.